Check the rules of origin applying to your product in the search form

 Direct transport between a Pacific State and the EU or through the territory of the other countries mentioned in the Articles on cumulation is applicable.
 The same principle applies to transport of goods between Cariforum States and the EU.

-For SADC EPA, the stricter conditions of the "direct transport" provision are replaced by a new system called "non-alteration".
+For SADC EPA and for ESA EPA, the stricter conditions of the "direct transport" provision are replaced by the "non-alteration" rule.
 The non-alteration rule allows for transhipment, storage and splitting of consignments in the territory of third countries of transit.

 See also: Basic rules of Rules of Origin